Power Rangers: 2024–present

 In December 2024, rumors surfaced that a new Power Rangers reboot film was being developed by Paramount Pictures in partnership with Hasbro.

 In March 2025, it was announced that Hasbro Entertainment and 20th Television would be producing a new live-action Power Rangers series for Disney+ with Jonathan E. Steinberg & Dan Shotz in talks to serve as writers, showrunners, and executive producers.

-On April 2, 2025, Toei Company president and CEO Fumio Yoshimura revealed that Toei Company is not involved in the live-action Power Rangers reboot.
+Steinberg and Shotz publicly confirmed they would be developing the series in December of 2025.
+The following month, Toei Company president and CEO Fumio Yoshimura revealed that the company was not involved in the live-action Power Rangers reboot.
+In August 2026, it was revealed that Disney had shelved the planned series for financial reasons, with sources telling Deadline the studio balked at spending to produce a show for a property it would not own.

 Television series

 The first six seasons (beginning with Mighty Morphin Power Rangers and ending with In Space) followed an overarching, evolving storyline.
 The second season began the annual tradition of the Rangers acquiring new Zords to battle enemies while the core suits from the first season were used, except for that of the White Ranger.
 With the fourth season, Zeo, Power Rangers began following the Super Sentai series' practice of annual Ranger suit changes.

 Although the seventh season, Lost Galaxy, had ties with the preceding season, it was otherwise the first season to follow a self-contained story, as would later seasons of the show up until the seventeenth, RPM.
 The season also began the tradition of team-up episodes featuring Rangers, villains, and other characters from past seasons.
 Beginning with the eighteenth season, Samurai, the show returned to a multi-season format similar to Mighty Morphin Power Rangers, with self-contained storylines told across two seasons each.
 The thirtieth season, Cosmic Fury, is a continuation of Dino Furys story.

 According to executive producer Simon Bennett, Cosmic Fury was planned to be the final season set within the canon established since Mighty Morphin Power Rangers, with Hasbro instead opting for a franchise reboot; this reboot was originally set to be produced in partnership with Netflix; however, in 2024, Hasbro and Netflix ended their partnership, with the former opting to search for a new creative partner.
 In December 2024, rumors surfaced that Paramount would be partnering with Hasbro to produce future Power Rangers content.
 In March 2025, it was announced that Hasbro Entertainment and 20th Television would be producing a new live-action Power Rangers series for Disney+ with Jonathan E. Steinberg & Dan Shotz in talks to serve as writers, showrunners, and executive producers.
+In early December of 2025, Steinberg and Shotz publicly confirmed that they were developing the new live-action Power Rangers series.